spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - When the Payment has failed you will get a `PaymentFailed` AsyncAPI message which will move the order inside the OMS to the next state.

-### Yves integration into Summary Page
+[//]: # (### Yves integration into Summary Page)

+[//]: # ()
-The same as in the headless approach, this integration is using the PreOrder payment flow as described above with some slight differences.
+[//]: # (The same as in the headless approach, this integration is using the PreOrder payment flow as described above with some slight differences.)

+[//]: # ()
-While GLue does not have access to a session Yves does.
-Because of this, the process flow is slightly different.
+[//]: # (While GLue does not have access to a session Yves does.
+Because of this, the process flow is slightly different.)

+[//]: # ()
-Depending on your Yves implementation the flow may be slightly different than explained below.
+[//]: # (Depending on your Yves implementation the flow may be slightly different than explained below.)

+[//]: # ()
-- On the Payment selection page you will see Stripe as selectable payment option.
+[//]: # (- On the Payment selection page you will see Stripe as selectable payment option.)

-- When the customer selects Stripe as payment option and enters the summary page the `InitializePreOrderPayment` RPC call to Zed is made through the `\SprykerShop\Yves\PaymentPage\Controller\PreOrderPaymentController`.
+[//]: # (- When the customer selects Stripe as payment option and enters the summary page the `InitializePreOrderPayment` RPC call to Zed is made through the `\SprykerShop\Yves\PaymentPage\Controller\PreOrderPaymentController`.)

-- The required data will be collected from the Yves session, and you don't need to take care about this.
+[//]: # (- The required data will be collected from the Yves session, and you don't need to take care about this.)

-- Zed now makes the API call to the Stripe App including required authorization.
+[//]: # (- Zed now makes the API call to the Stripe App including required authorization.)

-- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret and the PublishableKey.
+[//]: # (- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret and the PublishableKey.)

-- !!!
-This part requires an update after HEADLESS and Yves frontend is prepared
+[//]: # (- !!!
+This part requires an update after HEADLESS and Yves frontend is prepared)

-- The provided example JavaScript uses the returned data and renders the Stripe Elements on the summary page of your application.
+[//]: # (- The provided example JavaScript uses the returned data and renders the Stripe Elements on the summary page of your application.)

-- !!!
+[//]: # (- !!!)

-- Then the customer can select the Payment Method in the Stripe Elements and submits the data.
+[//]: # (- Then the customer can select the Payment Method in the Stripe Elements and submits the data.)

-- The customer will then be redirected to the provided `return_url` which must make another placeOrder request to persist the order in the backoffice.
+[//]: # (- The customer will then be redirected to the provided `return_url` which must make another placeOrder request to persist the order in the backoffice.)

-- After this the customer should see the success page of the application.
+[//]: # (- After this the customer should see the success page of the application.)

-- Through the `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin` plugin the PreOrder payment will be confirmed on the Stripe App side.
+[//]: # (- Through the `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin` plugin the PreOrder payment will be confirmed on the Stripe App side.)

-- When the payment was processed on the Stripe App side a `PaymentUpdated` message will be sent to your SCOS application which will contain additional data you can see in the Backoffice.
+[//]: # (- When the payment was processed on the Stripe App side a `PaymentUpdated` message will be sent to your SCOS application which will contain additional data you can see in the Backoffice.)

-- When the Payment is successful you will get a `PaymentConfirmed` AsyncAPI message which will move the order inside the OMS to the next state.
+[//]: # (- When the Payment is successful you will get a `PaymentConfirmed` AsyncAPI message which will move the order inside the OMS to the next state.)

-- When the Payment has failed you will get a `PaymentFailed` AsyncAPI message which will move the order inside the OMS to the next state.
+[//]: # (- When the Payment has failed you will get a `PaymentFailed` AsyncAPI message which will move the order inside the OMS to the next state.)

 ### Hosted Payment Page